 On October 6, 2010, we commenced exploration activities in Israel by entering into a Joint Operating Agreement with a consortium involved in two existing oil and gas licenses located in deep water off the coast of Israel.
-We became the operator of both the Myra and Sara licenses and commenced with the processing and interpretation of 1,360 square kilometers of previously acquired 3D seismic data that has now been completed.
+We became the operator of both the Myra and Sara licenses and have completed the processing and interpretation of 1,360 square kilometers of previously acquired 3D seismic data.